 Immediately following the final performance your staff will begin striking your show from the theater by cleaning and returning the space to its original condition.
 Again, depending upon the location of your event and the scope of the project, portions of this work may require supervision by a UP Technical Director.

 Step 9: After Strike

 The day after your strike, return equipment, props, and any other borrowed or rented items.
-The producer may delegate these tasks, but he or she will be held accountable for their completion.
+The producer may delegate these tasks, but will be held accountable for their completion.